TruRooms/deliveright/README.md

 A simple Ruby API wrapper around the Deliveright API.

-Still in beta form, use at your own risk!
+Still in beta form, methods and endpoints may change without notice or support.

 ## Installation